angulardart/site-angulardart/src/_codelabs/ng2/2-blankbadge.md

   must use a `package:` URL to import libraries defined under `lib`.

 * After you import the library, the analyzer warns that you have an unused import.
-This error goes away when you add the `BadgeComponent` directive.
+This error will go away later, when you add the `BadgeComponent` directive.

 </div> </div>